-It happened on 6 June 1944 after five years of war with Germany, led by the Nazis.
-The whole operation was codenamed Overlord.
+The landings took place on 6 June after five years of war with Germany, who were led by the Nazis.
+The whole operation was codenamed Operation Overlord.

 A massive military force set out from the UK towards France.

-The Allied forces landed on the beaches of Normandy in France, and started to break through the German army's defences.
+The Allied forces, which were made up of soldiers from many countries, including the UK, the USA and places like Canada and Australia, landed on the beaches of Normandy in France, and started to break through the German army's defences.

 They began an attack that lasted for eleven months and took them all the way to the German capital Berlin, to the bunker that was Adolf Hitler's headquarters.

 The attack began when Allied planes and warships bombarded German positions along the coastline.
 This was to damage the defences making it easier for the troops to get ashore.

 At the same time, planes and gliders dropped tens of thousands of allied soldiers behind the German defences.
 They took control of important roads and bridges.
 This made it harder for the German army to rush extra men towards areas where the troops were landing.